MEM-Zone/MEM.Zone-Dashboards/src/MEM.Zone-Dashboards/docs/README.md

 This is a solution of dashboards and reports, for Microsoft Endpoint Configuration Manager.

 `_Dashboard - Software Updates` dashboard is navigable, independent of `Software Update Groups` and comes with an array of filtering options and sub-reports.
 All sub-reports can be run standalone.
+`Bitlocker - Compliance by Collection (MBAM)` report is a standalone complete solution for monitoring Bitlocker (MBAM) compliance and non-compliance reasons.
 `Bitlocker - Compliance by Collection` report is a standalone complete solution for monitoring Bitlocker compliance, key upload and non-compliance reasons.
+`Operating System - Version Compliance by Collection` report is a standalone solution for monitoring Feature Update or Windows Version Compliance.
+`Operating System - Windows 11 Readiness by Collection` report is a standalone solution for checking Windows 11 Upgrade Readiness.

 The installation can be done manually or via the included PowerShell installer.